What is Platelet Rich Plasma (PRP)?

 PRP is an advanced treatment used for both medical and cosmetic purposes to promote health and healing.
 The blood product is specially created to concentrate platelets and growth factors that amp up healing and regeneration of tissue.

 You may be familiar with platelets from the role they play in clotting blood after you scrape your knee or cut your finger.
 But when the platelets travel to the injured area, they also bring other proteins and growth factors to close your wound and assist in the healing.

 As a medical treatment, PRP concentrates these factors to significantly increase the healing and production of new cells and tissue in the area being treated.
-It also has cosmetic benefits as well such as stimulating hair growth for the scalp, also treat scars and wrinkles on the skin.
+It also has cosmetic benefits as well such as stimulating hair growth for the scalp, as well as treating scars and wrinkles on the skin.

 What can PRP treat?

 PRP is used to treat a number of conditions, including:

 - Surgical wounds

 It’s also shown to reduce pain all around the body from the wrist to the ankle.

 As a cosmetic treatment, PRP is used to: